ohxyz/react-get-started/README.md

 Quoted from Webpack official site

 ```
-Using this will override the default array, meaning that webpack will no longer try to resolve modules using the default extensions. resolve.mainField
+Using this will override the default array, meaning that webpack will no longer try to resolve modules using the default extensions.
 ```

 ### Update `entry` with a `tsx` file, for example